lisp-docs/cl-language-reference/docs/chap-1/b-e-definitions/_b-e-e-f-the-class-precedence-list-section-of-a-dictionary-entry.md

-**1.4.4.5 The “Class Precedence List” Section of a Dictionary Entry**

 This appears in the dictionary entry for a *class*, and contains an ordered list of the *classes* defined by Common Lisp that must be in the *class precedence list* of this *class*.